 India as an economy is engaged with numerous other countries for trading of goods & services.
-Indian Government, over the years, has signed various international agreements and treaties like FTA (Free Trade Agreement), Bilateral & Multilateral Trade pacts with other countries to facilitate import and export of goods like garments, spices, food products and services like BPOs, KPOs etc. In case of food products in India, the Government of India regulates the import of food products through various departmenst and agencies.
+Indian Government, over the years, has signed various international agreements and treaties like FTA (Free Trade Agreement), Bilateral & Multilateral Trade pacts with other countries to facilitate import and export of goods like garments, spices, food products, and services like BPOs, KPOs etc. In the case of food products in India, the Government of India regulates the import of food products through various departmenst and agencies.
 The apex governmental organization for this sole purpose is Food Safety and Standards Authority of India (FSSAI).
 It has developed a Standard Operating Procedures for clearance of imported food products into India.
 If the import of the food products is not as per the FSSAI regulations and prescribed procedures were not followed during their imports, the whole consignment will be rejected and will not be allowed for domestic consumption.
 An FBO who is involved in importing food products in India must know the FSSAI regulations and procedures for import of that particular food product.
 The details of all the licenses and permits required for a Food Import Business are as follows:

 The business has to be registered as a proprietorship, partnership, private limited company or a public limited company.